Skip to content

 Color Health

-Physician-ordered, ACMG-aligned hereditary cancer panel covering BRCA1/2, ATM, CHEK2, PALB2, and 24 other genes.
+Physician-ordered, ACMG-aligned hereditary cancer panel covering 29 genes, including BRCA1/2, ATM, CHEK2, PALB2, MLH1, MSH2, MSH6, and PMS2.
 Genetic counselor included.
 Clinical-grade pathway, not DTC.
+Color also sells a Hereditary Heart Health panel ($249) and a combined Cardio+Cancer bundle ($349).

 3. 3